K.S.A. Chapter 21 - Article 37

 (D) damaging any building or property which is not a dwelling with intent to injure or defraud an insurer or lienholder.

-(2) accidentally, by means of fire or explosive as a result of manufacturing or attempting to manufacture a controlled substance in violation of K.S.A.
-65-4159, and amendments thereto, damaging any building or property which is a dwelling; or
+(2) accidentally, by means of fire or explosive as a result of manufacturing or attempting to manufacture any controlled substance or controlled substance analog in violation of section 3 [of 2009 HB 2236], and amendments thereto, damaging any building or property which is a dwelling; or

-(3) accidentally, by means of fire or explosive as a result of manufacturing or attempting to manufacture a controlled substance in violation of K.S.A.
-65-4159, and amendments thereto, damaging any building or property which is not a dwelling.
+(3) accidentally, by means of fire or explosive as a result of manufacturing or attempting to manufacture any controlled substance or controlled substance analog in violation of section 4 [of 2009 HB 2236], and amendments thereto, damaging any building or property which is not a dwelling.

 (b) (1) Arson, as described in subsection (a)(1)(A) or (a)(1)(B), is a severity level 6, person felony.